HoustonRuby/rails_girls/building_your_first_rails_app/change_the_front_page.md

 ![](../images/terminal_fetching_gems.png)

-This means it is looking up for some packages called `gems` to download to your `chirper` folder so that you can use them!
+This means it is looking up for some packages called `gems` to download to our `chirper` folder so that we can use them!
+This might take awhile.

+> Ask your coach what `gems` are while you're waiting.

+## Make the page

-When it's done, you'll see the `$ ` again.
+When it's done, we'll see the `$ ` again.
 If we press the up arrow, it will show us the last command we ran.
 If we press up again, we should see:

 ```bash
 $ rails generate controller home index